Carer's Allowance Supplement

 It is a temporary payment, until Carer's Allowance is replaced by a new Scottish benefit.
 It has been introduced to quickly increase the amount of Carer's Allowance paid to carers in Scotland.

 Who gets the Carer's Allowance Supplement

 You will get the Carer's Allowance (CA) Supplement if, on the 'qualifying date', you're:

 - resident in Scotland, and

-There is no need to apply for it, you should be paid automatically.
+There's no need to apply for CA Supplement - you should be paid automatically.

 You don't have to get Carer's Allowance for the whole six months, just on the qualifying date.

 You're not eligible if you were entitled to Carer's Allowance on the qualifying date, but not actually getting any payments as you got another benefit instead.
 This is sometimes called having an 'underlying entitlement' to Carer's Allowance.

 There is one qualifying date every six months.
 The table below shows the qualifying dates in 2021.